jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Annotator:** Fascinating.
 So, you're constantly weighing the 'Criticality' against resource expenditure.
 How do you find that balance between cost and resilience when placing these replicas?

 **Replicator:** It's a continuous optimization problem.
 High resilience demands more replicas, often spread across diverse failure domains.
 But more replicas mean more storage, network bandwidth, and synchronization overhead.
 I use a placement algorithm that considers network latency, node health, and even power consumption across our topology.
-Hereâs a conceptual way I might define how a critical service's replicas are spread across different availability zones to mitigate regional failures.
+Here’s a conceptual way I might define how a critical service's replicas are spread across different availability zones to mitigate regional failures.

 **Replicator:** This Kubernetes `topologySpreadConstraints` snippet is a good analogy.
 It ensures that replicas of a given service are not all concentrated in a single failure domain.
 We abstract this to our internal 'digital regions' and 'subnets' to ensure maximum fault tolerance without over-provisioning a single point.